vkblog/vkblog.github.io/_posts/2016-11-20-fix-the-internet.md

 This is not just me wringing my hands about technology and Kids Today.
 I've been on Twitter since 2009 and it's been one of the most important things in my life.
 I've met future coworkers, friends, and been to places I wouldn't have gone because of conversations I've had on it.
 I love Twitter.
 But these days, I am also terrified of its mob mentality

 Medium, while longer-form and less schizophrenic, is just as dangerous.
 It, like Twitter, is a a proprietary platform (although encourages Creative Commons licensing).
 It was initially started by Evan Williams, also of Twitter, and interestingly enough, as an alternative to the 140-character limit.
 It started as a really great idea with good intentions.
-There are some [really](https://medium.com/@SeanBlanda/the-other-side-is-not-dumb-2670c1294063#.6nqwueqah)interesting [articles](https://medium.com/message/that-way-we-re-all-talking-now-49e255037f15#.ue1c5huhy).
+There are some [really](https://medium.com/@SeanBlanda/the-other-side-is-not-dumb-2670c1294063#.6nqwueqah) interesting [articles](https://medium.com/message/that-way-we-re-all-talking-now-49e255037f15#.ue1c5huhy) on the platform.

 Unfortunately, the people Williams initially invited to the platform initially were all Silicon Valley insiders and their friends, and the original articles they wrote were very tech industry inside-baseball, (just check out the [top stories of all time](https://medium.com/@DaveSchools/the-60-most-recommended-medium-stories-of-all-time-80a0febc5ac6#.rmhemdzbv)),and [privileged.](https://medium.com/the-mission/8-things-every-person-should-do-before-8-a-m-cc0233e15c8d#.t5quj2g18).